how do you discipline a dog without a shock collar

 Redirect inappropriate behavior

 Inevitably, there will be times when your dog exhibits unwanted behaviors.
-Instead of resorting to punishment, it is important to redirect their focus and guide them towards more appropriate behavior.
+Instead of resorting to punishment, it is essential to redirect their focus and guide them toward more appropriate behavior.

 For example, if your dog starts chewing on the furniture, instead of scolding them, provide them with an appropriate chew toy and encourage them to chew on that instead.
 This technique redirects their attention and provides an alternative outlet for their natural chewing instincts.